sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

 ---

-# Add languages to Windows
+# Add languages to Windows images

 > [!note]
-> If you're looking to add a language to your personal PC, you can use the Settings app.
-Go to **Settings** > **Time & Language** > **Language** and choose an additional language to install.
+> To add a language to your personal PC, go to **Settings** > **Time & Language** > **Language**, and choose a language to install.
+[Learn more](https://support.microsoft.com/en-us/help/4027670/windows-10-add-and-switch-input-and-display-language-preferences)

-All Windows 10 installations include at least one language pack and the language-neutral binaries that make up the core operating system.
+Add languages and regional support to Windows 10 images.
+Windows 10 installations include at least one language pack and the language-neutral binaries that make up the core operating system.
 You can add an additional language by using DISM to install a language pack and the related Features on Demand.
 If you're adding a [LIP language](available-language-packs-for-windows.md#language-interface-packs-lips), you add it after adding its base language.

 In Windows 10, languages are are split into [language components](language-packs-and-windows-deployment.md#span-idwhatsnewwithlanguagepacksforwindows10spanspan-idwhatsnewwithlanguagepacksforwindows10spanspan-idwhatsnewwithlanguagepacksforwindows10spanlanguage-components-in-windows-10
 ), including language packs (.cabs for fully localized languages, .appx for LIP languages), and [Features On Demand](features-on-demand-v2--capabilities.md).